WojciechMatuszewski/programming-notes/web/react/react.md

 So React does that only in well knows methods like `componentDidUpdate` (and probably other life-cycle methods) and events callbacks (like `onClick`)

-But the more important thing is that **React does not batch state updates in async callbacks**.
+But the more important thing is that **React does not batch state updates in async callbacks and non-browser handlers**.
 So anything in `setTimeout` or a `Promise` wont batch.

 There is a reliable way to batch state update though that method is marked as `_unstable`.